AdobeDocs/commerce-admin.en/help/getting-started/customer-reports.md

 ## [!UICONTROL Order Count Report]

+The [!UICONTROL Order Count Report] shows the number of orders per customer for a specified time interval or date range.
+The report includes the number of orders per customer, average order amount, and total amount.

 On the _Admin_ sidebar, go to **[!UICONTROL Reports]** > _[!UICONTROL Customers]_ > **[!UICONTROL Order Count]**.

 ![Order Count Report](./assets/customer-order-count.png){width="600"}

-The Order Count Report shows the number of orders per customer for a specified time interval or date range.
-The report includes the number of orders per customer, average order amount, and total amount.

 ### Workspace controls